micahhausler/loco/README.md

 Docker Login Compressor
 Usage of ./loco:

   -o, --output string     The file to create.
-Use "-" for Stdout. (default "docker.tgz") -p, --password string   The password
+Use "-" for Stdout. (default "docker.tar.gz") -p, --password string   The password
   -r, --registry string   Specify a specific registry (default "https://index.docker.io/v1/") -u, --username string   The user to login as